-- It must be communicated to employees – across the entire organization, regardless of channel, business unit, etc. If it’s not known and understood, it cannot be lived, breathed, and acted upon.
+- It must be communicated to employees – across the entire organization, regardless of channel, business unit, etc. If it’s not known and understood, it cannot be lived, b

 - It should be simple, clear, compelling, and easy to understand.